![]() |

-Read the following poen carefully.
+Read the following poem carefully.
 Then

 write a well-organized essay in which you analyze how the poet uses language to describe the scene and to convey mood